clear-nus/clear_control/README.md

 ## Controller Design

+The controller was designed using a Proportional-Integral-Derivative (PID) control system for both its pose (position and orientation) and force domains.
+To couple the pose control with the force control, inverse kinematics was performed by accounting for the body Jacobian matrix of the robot at the end-effector frame (provided by Franka), the difference between the wrenches required for force and pose manipulations, and the gravitational forces.

 ## Setup

 This repository is packaged as a catkin workspace, and the following steps are to be performed sequentially to set it up properly.